revaturelabs/assessment-tracker-training-service/README.md

   - Return 201 on success

 - POST /associates/register
-  -Creates a new associate_batch relationship
+  - Creates a new associate_batch relationship
   - Accepts a JSON input:
     {
         "associateId": int,